 Read all of the terms and conditions as well as how much commission you will be making.

-Write a detailed list for each site you visit.
+Write a detailed list of each site you visit.

-The notes that you take will help you to make a better decision of what site will work best for you.
+The notes that you take will help you to make a better decision on what site will work best for you.

 15 Places to Sell Art Online

 - Abstract Art Gallery – If you are an abstract artist, this will be a site that you will want to take a look into.
 It is free to register and you will get a profile and portfolio page.
 You will receive 80% of the purchase price and you will be responsible for shipping the item to the buyer.